Old Chosŏn: Tan'gun myth

 The myths revolving around Tan'gun were recorded in the later Korean work Samguk yusa of the 13th century.
-This work states that Tan'gun, the offspring of a heavenly prince and a bear-woman, founded Old Chosŏn in 2333 BCE, and was succeeded by Gija (Qizi) after King Wu of Zhou had placed him onto the throne in 1122 BCE.
+This work states that Tan'gun, the offspring of a heavenly prince and a bear-woman, founded Old Chosŏn in 2333 BCE, and was succeeded by Kija (Jizi) after King Wu of Zhou had placed him onto the throne in 1122 BCE.
 A similar account is found in Jewang Ungi.
 According to the legend, the Lord of Heaven, Hwanin had a son, Hwanung, who descended to Baekdu Mountain and founded the city of Shinsi.
 Then a bear and a tiger came to Hwanung and said that they wanted to become people.
 Hwanung said to them that if they went in a cave and lived there for 100 days while only eating mugwort and garlic he would change them into human beings.
 However, about halfway through the 100 days the tiger gave up and ran out of the cave.
 The bear, in contrast, successfully restrained herself and became a beautiful woman named Ungnyeo.
 Hwanung later married Ungnyeo, and she gave birth to Tan'gun.

 While the Tan'gun story is considered to be a myth, it is believed it is a mythical synthesis of a series of historical events relating to the founding of Old Chosŏn.
 There are various theories on the origin of this myth.
 Seo and Kang (2002) believe the Tan'gun myth is based on integration of two different tribes, an invasive sky-worshipping Bronze Age tribe and a native bear-worshipping neolithic tribe, that led to the foundation of Old Chosŏn.
 Lee K. B. (1984) believes 'Tan'gun-wanggeom' was a title borne by successive leaders of Old Chosŏn.

 Tan'gun is said to have founded Old Chosŏn around 2333 BCE, based on the descriptions of the Samguk yusa, Jewang Ungi, Tongguk t'onggam and the Annals of the Joseon Dynasty.
 The date differs among historical sources, although all of them put it during the mythical Emperor Yao's reign (traditional dates: 2357 BCE? – 2256 BCE?).
 Samguk yusa says Tan'gun ascended to the throne in the 50th year of the legendary Yao's reign, Annals of the King Sejong says the first year, and Tongguk t'onggam says the 25th year.

 In the 7th century BCE, the Yan pioneered the Northeast regions.
 According to The Growth of Yan and The Context of Guanzi, it can be presumed that Old Chosŏn grew through trade in this era.
 It is estimated that Old Chosŏn developed so far as to be able to wage war against the Yan in the 4th century BCE.